 Clause 88 of Schedule 4A to the Act requires scheme participants to notify us of PDRS exemptions and certain liable acquisitions.
-For the 2023-24 PDRS compliance period we have aligned the requirements of this obligation with the requirement to notify the Scheme Regulator of your PDRS individual liable demand.
-You will satisfy this obligation by lodging your PDRS individual liable demand in TESSA by the due date published on our scheme participant compliance timeline.
+We have aligned the requirements of this obligation with the requirement to notify the Scheme Regulator of your PDRS Individual Liable Demand.
+You will satisfy this obligation by lodging your PDRS Individual Liable Demand in TESSA by the due date published on our scheme participant compliance timeline.